Educating and connecting Anaesthesia and Intensive Care Medicine professionals across Yorkshire and Humber.

 YICC

 Yorkshire Intensive Care Conference is annually at the Yorkshire Wildlife Park in May.
+This year is a special occasion to mark YICC's 5th birthday, To celebrate, it will be a 2 day event on May 14-15th, 2026.
 It is a super day of interesting sessions from national experts.

 LACTIC

-The Leeds Acute and Intensive Care Conference is September 18-19th 2025.
-A fantastic 2 day conference with excellent talks and workshops.
+The Leeds Acute and Intensive Care Conference is a fantastic 2 day conference with excellent talks and workshops.

 YATC

 The Yorkshire Anaesthetics Trainee Conference is an annual conference for trainees with an exciting programme and trainee presentations.
-It is normally in October.
+Next YATC be hosting by South Yorkshire.
+Watch this space for a date!

 Other Essential Information